Many people choose to do a ski season, to pursue their love of skiing, snow and general mayhem.

 But why not go further, to the other side of the world perhaps and see what the southern hemisphere has in store.

-We’ve all heard that winter is coming and this is your chance to experience it all year round, working a ski season is one of the best careers in NZ.
+We’ve all heard that winter is coming and this is your chance to experience it all year round, working a New Zealand ski job is one of the best careers choices this season.

 So why New Zealand?

-With a similar climate, incredible landscapes, some good grub and a great sense of humour - When you combine Kiwi’s with some epic slopes… a ski season in New Zealand makes perfect sense.
+With a similar climate, incredible landscapes, some good grub and a great sense of humour - When you combine Kiwi’s with some epic slopes… a New Zealand ski job makes perfect sense.